ansible-content-lab/aws.infrastructure_config_demos/README.md

 The collection includes a variety of Ansible roles and playbook to help automate the management of resources on AWS.

+This content was developed as part of the [Ansible Content Lab for Cloud Content](https://ansible-content-lab.github.io/), a program from the Ansible team to help incubate Ansible cloud use cases from ideation to collections and roles.

 ## Included Content

 <!--start collection content-->